Arenia Mallory: Career

 As a young woman, Mallory was invited by Charles Harrison Mason, founder of the COGIC in Lexington, Mississippi, to serve as a music teacher at a local religious school for black students started by a teacher who promoted COGIC teachings.
 She knew there was a great need for black education in the state and evangelized for the fast-growing church.
 Early in her time there, she organized a group of five singers and toured with them to raise money for the school.
 During the heart of the Great Depression, they performed at the Abyssinian Baptist Church in Harlem, New York and raised $8,000 in donations.

 Later, Mallory developed a larger school chorus, the Jubilee Harmonizers, who toured and became nationally famous.
 They eventually performed at the White House for President Franklin D. and Eleanor Roosevelt.
 Their touring helped to raise funding for what became known as the Saints Industrial and Literary School.

 As Mallory became a national leader, she used payments from her own speaking engagements to build the collection of the school's library; it was the only African-American school in the area to have a well-equipped one.
 It became known both for its "quality education and Christian principles."

-Mallory was president of the school from 1926 to her death in 1977, overseeing its expansion to grades K-12, and strengthening the curriculum.
+Mallory was president of the school from 1926 until her retirement in 1976, overseeing its expansion to grades K-12, and strengthening the curriculum.
 The campus was developed to have classrooms and dormitories worth more than one million dollars.
 A junior college department was developed before 1963.
 Saints Academy attracted students from nearly every state and from nations in Africa, educating "tens of thousands" of students.

 Mallory had established high standards for Christian behavior and education.
 Parents who had moved north for work in the Great Migration of the first half of the 20th century often sent their children back to Lexington to be educated at Saints Academy, for a strong education on their home grounds.
 Through the decades, Mallory led the students through the period of integration of public schools, and the broadening role for blacks after passage of civil rights legislation.
 She helped develop many African-American leaders.

 The school was renamed as Saints Academy, and remained affiliated with the Church of God in Christ until its closure in 2006.